Křimov

 Křimov (Krima) is a municipality and village in Chomutov District in the Ústí nad Labem Region of the Czech Republic.
 It has about 400 inhabitants.

 Křimov lies approximately 8 km west of Chomutov, 57 km west of Ústí nad Labem, and 92 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Celná, Domina, Krásná Lípa, Menhartice, Nebovazy, Stráž, Strážky and Suchdol are administrative parts of Křimov.
+Křimov consists of nine municipal parts (in brackets population according to the 2021 census):